jgarciasuarez/jgarciasuarez.github.io/index.md

 This ongoing collaboration with Prof. Seylabi (UNR) represents a research effort to gain understanding on the mechanics of ground deformation during earthquake events, and how to define equivalent homogeneous properties and simple results that could be incorporated to seismic codes.
 Currently we are considering the linear, small-strain regime, but our goal is to obtain results relevant to intense shaking that can trigger non-linear soil response.

 - **Realistic Seismic Metamaterials (Jan.
 2020 – Present)** //
-I plan to tackle the problem of design of seismic metamaterials, which has already received wide attention in recent years, accounting for characteristic features of large-amplitude transient soil response that had been left unaccounted for until now.
-These traits include the transient characters of seismic loading, the heterogeneity intrinsic to the upper layer of the earth crust and the non-linear behavior of soil when subjected to intense loads.
+I intend tackling the problem of design of seismic metamaterials, which has already received wide attention in recent years, accounting for characteristic features of large-amplitude transient soil response that had been left unaccounted for until now.
+These traits include the transient character of seismic loading, the heterogeneity intrinsic to the upper layers of the Earth crust and the non-linear behavior of soils when subjected to intense loads.
 This project will also include the development of new features for Asimaki’s in-house, open FEM code, Seismo Virtual Lab (SVL).

 ## Publications